What this post covers

 You can leave live food in the tank although in general we’d recommend removing it where possible.

 Crickets in particular can nip bearded dragons overnight while they sleep, causing damage to scales and skin and other injuries.
+If you must leave food in the tank overnight, don’t leave crickets.
+They’re nasty.
+We’ve seen photos of crickets absolutely destroying Geckos and it’s just hideous.
 Worms will turn into their adult insect ( either beetle or moth ) after a time if they’re left too long.

 But, it can be fun for the dragon to hunt their food during the day.
 Introducing some live food into the tank during the day it can provide some stimulation for your dragon.
 This can help them from becoming bored.
 It can also provide some exercise for them having to hunt down and snatch their prey.
 So a couple of insects left in the tank isn’t going to do any harm.